lake-wg/authz/draft-ietf-lake-authz.md

 Execution:

 1. device u1 tries to join via gateway v1, which forwards the request to W
 2. W verifies that MAC address A2-A1-88-EE-97-75 is not in the access policy mapping, and replies with an error.
-The error_content has REJECT_TYPE = 1, and the plaintext of REJECT_INFO contains a list of suggested gateways = \[h'3963C9D05C62'\].
+The error_content has REJECT_TYPE = 1, and the plaintext OPAQUE_INFO (used to compute the encrypted REJECT_INFO) specifies a list of suggested gateways = \[h'3963C9D05C62'\].
 The single element in the list is the 6-byte MAC address of v3, serialized as a bstr.
 3. gateway v1 assembles an EDHOC error "Access Denied" with error_content, and sends it to u1
 4. device u1 processes the error, decrypts REJECT_INFO, and retries the protocol via gateway v3